carlreedw/git_php_repos/README.md

 ROUTE 4:

-* MySQL returns an error or our database results that we retrieve via the `mysqli_fetch_array` PHP function
+* MySQL returns our database results that we retrieve via the `mysqli_fetch_array` PHP function and create repository list items with

 # How to install